lcdeng1/RexBDD/docs/README.txt

             Note: In either case, the returned node handle becomes the front entry of the hash chain.
         2. sweep():
-            Remove all marked or unmarked ndoe handles from the unique table.
+            Remove all marked or unmarked node handles from the unique table.
                                      +++++++++++
 ====================================|| Forest: ||======================================
                                      -----------